 The next step is to implement the decision.

 It is no use of making a good decision.
 It is equally important decisions are implemented.

 All enemies, money, resources, and other things shall go waste if the decision is not properly implemented.

 Sometimes, the decision made is quite good but if it is not properly implemented, it does not bring the desired results.

 The next step would be to get feedback as to how the decisions are bringing the results.

 This can be known only from the feedback.

-Thus, Feedback also reveals the drawbacks or good points of the decision and in this manner as a manager improves its decision-making capacity and effectiveness in the times to come.
+Thus, Feedback also reveals the drawbacks or good points of the decision, and in this manner as a manager improves their decision-making capacity and effectiveness in the times to come.

 Thus, we find in the steps of the decision-making process in business a manager chooses and picks up on the best alternative out of several alternatives to come to a conclusion.